frabjous/open-guide-editor/doc/settings.md

 ```
 OGE can be configured to create an auto-save of files being edited to avoid losing work if the browser crashes.
 The interval sets how often in milliseconds this happens.
 The default, 300000, is 5 minutes.
 The directory specifies where the files are saved.
 This too you likely want to customize.
-Files are saved with their full path name but with '⁒' replacing the directory separator `/`.
+Files are saved with their full path name but with ‘⁒’ replacing the directory separator `/`.
-Files that haven't been named have auto-saves with a name with `⁒autosave-2023-7-4-1688470336511` specifying the date and timestamp they were autosaved.
+Files that haven’t been named have auto-saves with a name with `⁒autosave-2023-7-4-1688470336511` specifying the date and timestamp they were autosaved.
 If you set the interval to 0, it will disable auto-saving.

 ```json
 {